 In 2017, this group organized roundtables for ICT industry and city officials to discuss cyber challenges for smart cities and identified solutions.
 It also conducted expert interviews and engaged in national and international forums to raise awareness about IoT security and policy challenges.

-This breakthrough group will conduct international outreach in cities throughout 2019, at civil society conferences, and with industry partners to disseminate and build on the recommendations in the guide.
+This breakthrough group will conduct international outreach in cities, at civil society conferences, and with industry partners to disseminate and build on the recommendations in the guide.
 EWI will continue to address the implications of smart technologies and IoT, particularly in urban and industrial environments, including expanding on some elements of the guide.